awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionjson.md

 ## Properties<a name="aws-properties-wafv2-webacl-responseinspectionjson-properties"></a>

 `FailureValues`  <a name="cfn-wafv2-webacl-responseinspectionjson-failurevalues"></a>
 Values for the specified identifier in the response JSON that indicate a failed login attempt\.
-To be counted as a failed login, the value must be an exact match, including case\.
+To be counted as a failure, the value must be an exact match, including case\.
 Each value must be unique among the success and failure values\.
 JSON example: `"FailureValues": [ "False", "Failed" ]`
 *Required*: Yes
 *Type*: List of String